Excellent firms don’t believe in excellence – only in constant improvement and constant change.

 In all cases, I work toward providing my customer what they need to develop the best solution for them.
 Really, how would I know what’s best for them?
 I might have ideas or theories, but never the final solution.
 What I do know is how to help someone develop their own solutions, which tends to be even better.

-This concept orients my work with you toward helping you finding solutions to your immediate problems, plus on-the-job training in how to solve problems on your own in the future.
+This concept orients my work with you toward helping you find solutions to your immediate problems, plus on-the-job training in how to solve problems on your own in the future.
 That way, I can get rid of you as soon as possible (if this shocks you, see the section below called, “Customer Retention (Not)”).

 The Customer is Always Right …